Duelfer-Solutions/duelfer-solutions.github.io/_posts/2025-04-16-lessons-learned-road-to-appExchange.markdown

 #### **Where It All Started**

-The original idea for our app didn’t come from a whiteboard or a team brainstorm—it came from a client.
-We needed to fulfill a specific feature request, but there wasn’t a standard Salesforce solution.
-So, we looked for an AppExchange solution, and found one that was *almost* right.
-It kind of did what we needed, but not quite.
+The idea for this app didn’t come from a whiteboard or team brainstorm – it came from the need to fulfill the requirements of our clients.
+We had seen similar requests from various Salesforce customers and orgs, and the out-of-the-box Salesforce features and similar AppExchange solutions were almost good enough, but just never quite right.

-In order to fulfill the exact requirements, we built something custom.
-But after working through our custom solution, we realized: this could help other orgs too.
-It wasn’t a clone of what was out there—it was a nuanced variation that solved a slightly different problem in a more configurable way.
-In other words, it filled an obvious gap left by the other solutions.
+In order to fulfill our client’s requirements, we built something custom given our previous experience with this problem.
+We realized that this solution was not unique to the client or their business but could be applied to nearly any organization using Service Cloud.

-That was the moment the AppExchange seed was planted.
+So, we decided to take this simple, generalizable idea and develop it into a feature-rich solution that anybody could configure for their own org.

 #### **Lesson Learned #1:** _When You Don’t Know the Org Your App Will Live In, You Have to Bake in Flexibility, Documentation, and Assumption-Free Logic from the Very Beginning_